hphelion/docs.hpcloud.com/apispecs/swift/hp-object-storage-api.md

 **Success Response**

-If the container contains objects, 200 (OK) is returned.
+If the container contains objects, their names are returned in the requested format in the response body.
 If there are no objects in the container, 204 (No Content) is returned.

 **Status Code**